 4. Process control — scientific molding, insert molding, overmolding, etc.

-Partnering with the appropriate injection molder and leveraging key processes gives manufacturers a competitive advantage in the near and long term.
+Partnering with the right injection molder and leveraging key processes gives manufacturers a competitive advantage in the near and long term.

 Types of Molding Methods